swcarpentry/shell-novice/_episodes/02-filedir.md

 (which stands for "print working directory").
 Directories are like *places* - at any time while we are using the shell we are in exactly one place, called our **current working directory**.
-Commands mostly read and write files in the current working directory (i.e. "here") so knowing where you are, before running a command is important. `pwd` shows you where you are:
+Commands mostly read and write files in the current working directory (i.e. "here"), so knowing where you are before running a command is important. `pwd` shows you where you are:

 ~~~